DanielFLopez1620/orion_gz/README.md

     source install/setup.bash
     ~~~

-5. You are redy to explore the packages
+5. You are redy to explore the packages of this repository.

-**NOTE:** Do not build the plugins along the ROS Packages as they may lead to build errors.
+## ⚠️ Troubleshooting

+Explore the packages content as each README may contain some easy tips on how to solve some common problems.